guy-car/week2-chatbot/README.md

 - display 10 most recents
 - add button to see all history

-UI:
-- add new chat button on chat page
-- better sign up form on homepage (should have google sign up)
-- homepage when sign up show cards for each page: Watchlist, Watch history, taste profile
-- remove Watchlist, Watch history, taste profile from sidebar
-- make sidebar more obvious and by default not shown
-- add a randomly generated welcome message from the Genie for each new chat?

-Data persistence:
-- switch from local storage to Supabase
-- movie posters should persist on refresh (store in chats?)

-Auth:
-- add sign up form for email
-- google ez sign up

-Overal UI character:
-- improve look of chips
-- Colors
-- themed animation
-- logo?
-- Logout button doesnt need to scream red

 Bugs:
 - User asked for animes - ai responds with good animes - user asks for more work by same director as one of the previous suggestions - AI gives more work from director that don't include animes
 - Wrong movies show up when searching by title (another movie by the same name)